kindbeing/apple/README.md

-# Apple Interview Prep - Staff Software Engineer
+# MicroApple - Change data capture

-This repository contains preparation materials and practice implementations for the **Staff Software Engineer - ASE Content Architecture Team** role at Apple.
+This repository contains the MicroApple system and documentation aligned to Apple's **ASE Content Architecture Team** context.

 ## 🎯 The Mission

-Build **MicroApple** - a Spring-based demo that shows Apple *"I Speak Your Language"* by demonstrating deep understanding of their exact technical challenges, trade-offs, and solution patterns.
+Build **MicroApple** - a Spring-based system that shows Apple *"I Speak Your Language"* by demonstrating deep understanding of their exact technical challenges, trade-offs, and solution patterns.

 ## 📊 **[📍 PROJECT STATUS](docs/status.md) ← START HERE**

 **Quick Status Check**: See current progress, next tasks, and where to pick up development with minimal friction.

-## 📋 The Job Checklist
+## 📋 The Roadmap

-**→ [Complete The Checklist](docs/checklist.md) ← Your roadmap to landing the Staff Software Engineer role**
+**→ [View The Roadmap](docs/roadmap.md) ← Execution plan for the MicroApple system**

 The checklist contains everything you need to master to ace the Apple interview:
 - ✅ Multi-Database CDC Mastery (Debezium, Schema Evolution, Backpressure)